sunpy/.github/README.md

 A repository for default Github files for all of sunpy and its repositories.

 If you want to override this, you will need to add your own version in the repository.

+## Issues

+Please use the https://github.com/sunpy/sunpy-project issue tracker to track things related to this repo.